 MTD ITSA comes in from April 2026 for:

-• From April 2026 landlords, sole traders and partnerships with turnover of £50,000 or more
+- From April 2026 sole traders and landlords with turnover or rents of £50,000 or more

-• From April 2027 landlords, sole traders and partnerships with turnover of £30,000 or more
+- From April 2027 sole traders and landlords with turnover or rents of £30,000 or more

 The key obligations brought in by MTD ITSA are to: